merely-useful/py-rse/index.md

 3. These functions use `assert` to check results.

 Following these rules,
-we can create a `test_zipfs.py` script that contains the test we just developed:
+we can create a `test_zipfs.py` script in your `bin` directory that contains the test we just developed:

 ```python
 from collections import Counter